 Pima County Community Wildfire Protection Plan

-The Pima County Office of Emergency Management and Homeland Security has initiated the development of the Pima County Community Wildfire Protection Plan (CWPP) in accordance with requirements of the Healthy Forests Restoration Act of 2003.
+The Pima County Office of Emergency Management has initiated the development of the Pima County Community Wildfire Protection Plan (CWPP) in accordance with requirements of the Healthy Forests Restoration Act of 2003.

 Visit the Pima County Community Wildfire Protection Plan page to download the plan.